-As part of its educational mission, the Center sponsors lectures and seminars.
+As part of its educational mission, the Center sponsors lectures, seminars, brown bag talks, symposia, and conferences.
 The lectures are open to the public and focus on broad diversity topics, and they feature nationally prominent scholars and policy analysts.
-The seminars are specialized, small meetings with targeted topics for invited members of the University of Delaware community.
-The special topics of these diversity seminars will ultimately lead to working papers that will become available to the broader community.
+The brown bags, seminars, and workshops are specialized, small meetings with targeted topics for members of the University of Delaware community.

 Please follow the menu links on the left to learn more about our offerings.

 The Center is offering an abridged version of our Diversity Brown Bag series in Spring 2014.
 These sessions provide a forum for faculty, grad students, and other affiliates of the Center to exchange ideas and updates about diversity research topics, approaches, data, and concepts.

 All are invited to these informal talks.
 Please join our spring Brown Bags on the following dates:

 April 7: Ted Davis, Department of Political Science and International Relations